tropicbliss/alignment_exporter/README.md

 }
 ```

 As for why `alignment-exporter-derive` contains the word "derive" even though it is not a derive macro, I forgot to change the name before publishing it.
-Oh well.
+Oh well 🤷.